Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/concepts/overview/unified-liquidity/01-ulysses-unified-pools.md

 ## Depositing Assets

 When you deposit an asset in a Unified Liquidity Pool, you are replenishing the bandwidths that are furthest from their [target bandwidth](.).
-Users may incur positive slippage when performing this action.
+Users may occur in positive slippage when performing this action.

-Let's look at some examples of depositing 10 tokens to an LP with two destinations:
+Let's look at some examples of depositing 10 tokens to an LP with two destinations chains with the same weight:

-### Both pools' bandwidths are greater than or equal to their target (50):
+### Both pools' bandwidths are equal or greater than their target (50):

 When depositing assets in this scenario, the transferred amount will be distributed evenly between both bandwidths.
 So 5 tokens for each bandwidth.